UsabilityEngineering/Sound-Space/design/README.md

 This feature essentially informs the user whenever anyone interacts with their content on the platform, including posting a video to their song or commenting on one of their videos.
 The user then has the ability to approve or deny it being shown on the app.
 The artist also has the ability to message any of these individuals, access their profile, or follow them.
 The user can use the scroll bar on the left side of the screen to browse their past mentions and click on them to view them.

 This was designed to promote artist engagement as it allows a content creator to control posts related to their content on soundspace.
-The design allows an efficient avenue for artists to engage with their followers as they could easily view a mention, message them, and access their profile all from the same page.
+The design allows an efficient avenue for artists and personas like Ivory Williams or Lil Potato to engage with their followers as they could easily view a mention, message them, and access their profile all from the same page.

 To the right of the mentions page is the messages page, lets click on that